2019 Turkish local elections: Background

 Turkey holds local elections every five years in the final Sunday of March.
-The last election, held on 30 March 2014, resulted in a victory for the governing Justice and Development Party (AKP), which won control of both Istanbul and Ankara, Turkey's top two cities.
+The last election, held on 30 March 2014, resulted in a victory for the governing Justice and Development Party (AK Party), which won control of both Istanbul and Ankara, Turkey's top two cities.
 The main opposition Republican People's Party (CHP) came second, winning control of İzmir, Turkey's third largest city.
 The elections were the first test of support following widespread antigovernmental protests in Summer 2013 and a corruption scandal in December 2013.
 The elections resulted in numerous allegations of electoral fraud, as well as re-runs in districts such as Yalova and Ağrı where recounts and fraud allegations failed to return a decisive winner.

 The 2019 elections followed two landmark elections that were held on 24 June 2018, namely a presidential vote and a parliamentary vote, where the incumbent President Recep Tayyip Erdoğan was re-elected with 52.59% of the vote.
 With his re-election, he assumed widely expanded executive powers that were approved by voters in a highly controversial constitutional referendum in 2017.
-His AK Party lost its majority in the Grand National Assembly but retains its majority with support from the Nationalist Movement Party (MHP), together with which the AKP forms an electoral alliance named the People's Alliance.
-The 2019 local elections were the last scheduled elections to be held in Turkey until 23 June 2023.
+His AK Party lost its majority in the Grand National Assembly but retains its majority with support from the Nationalist Movement Party (MHP), together with which the AK Party forms an electoral alliance named the People's Alliance.
+The 2019 local elections were the last scheduled elections to be held in Turkey until 14 May 2023.

 Early election speculation

-Following the election of the 27th Parliament of Turkey on 24 June 2018, the AKP government publicly announced its intention to bring the local elections forward from March 2019 to November 2018.
+Following the election of the 27th Parliament of Turkey on 24 June 2018, the AK Party government publicly announced its intention to bring the local elections forward from March 2019 to November 2018.
 Although the opposition claimed they were ready for a local election, they did not publicly back the government's call.
-It was speculated that the government's desire for an early election was related to the sharp economic downturn that took place shortly after the June 2018 elections, with fears that it would lead to a reduction in the AKP's vote share.
+It was speculated that the government's desire for an early election was related to the sharp economic downturn that took place shortly after the June 2018 elections, with fears that it would lead to a reduction in the AK Party's vote share.

 The dates of local elections are enshrined in the Constitution of Turkey, meaning that any motion to hold them on a different date would require a constitutional amendment.
 This would require a two-thirds majority in the Grand National Assembly or a three-fifths majority along with approval in a referendum.
-The People's Alliance between the AKP and MHP only held 57% of the seats, making the proposal unrealistic.
+The People's Alliance between the AK Party and MHP only held 57% of the seats, making the proposal unrealistic.
 The government subsequently dropped plans to bring the poll forward.